All Episodes

 You know, their new Green Deal, you know, and all of this kind of shit.

-And what's really interesting is if you look at it from my perspective, all of the shit they're trying to sell you is the tribal mindset.
+And what's really interesting is, if you look at it, from my perspective, all of the shit they're trying to sell you is the tribal mindset.

 We don't see that these empires were simply not inventive.

-They were cooperative and they were mainly maybe harmonious to some extent, but they did slavery among themselves.
+They were cooperative and they were maybe harmonious to some extent, but they did slavery among themselves.

-There were wars among themselves across all of this area here in the indigenous population, long before the buttheads from Europe came over, right?
+There were wars among themselves across all of this area here in the indigenous population long before the buttheads from Europe came over, right?

-But that's now where we are at, where our society is our society being conquered by the CCP.
+But that's now where we are at, where our society, is our society being conquered by the CCP.

 Well, it's well on its way.